niclastanskanen/HELLO-FOODY/README.md

 ## User Stories

+**Due to the deadline for this project, there are still functions that have not been done. <br><br>Marked with *Upcoming updates* as below.**

 <hr>

 ## User

+Acceptance criteria for each user story can be viewed within the linked GitHub issue.

 ### Completed
 - As a user I can see different menu so that can order my food - *Must Have*